 As soon as possible, and no later than the end of the Spring quarter of the first year, a student must form a supervisory committee.
 Initially, the supervisory committee may consist of only an advisor.
 At this stage, the Supervisory Committee plays an advisory role in designing a course of study appropriate for the student’s research interests, and in formulating a dissertation topic.
 A full Supervisory Committee should be formed four months prior to the student’s General Exam.

-While the principal source of guidance during the process of choosing specialization areas and a research topic is the thesis advisor, it is strongly advised that the student maintain contact with all members of his/her Supervisory Committee.
-It is suggested that the student meet with the Supervisory Committee at least once a year to discuss his/her progress until the doctoral thesis is completed.
+While the principal source of guidance during the process of choosing specialization areas and a research topic is the thesis advisor, it is strongly advised that the student maintain contact with all members of the Supervisory Committee.
+It is suggested that the student meet with the Supervisory Committee at least once a year to discuss their progress until the doctoral thesis is completed.

 Examination requirements for the Ph.D. program